What Do IRS Tax Debt Resolution Companies Do? Are They Worth the Cost? How Can I Pick The Best One?

-IRS Tax Resolution Services are now widely available in 2018, but how can you be sure that you’ve chosen the right service from the right company?
+Fortunately in 2019, IRS Tax Resolution Services are widely available, but how can you be sure that you’ve chosen the right service from the right company?
 Should you be using the IRS’s Fresh Start Program, or filing an Offer in Compromise Letter?

 Do you even actually need to pay for assistance, or can you deal with your IRS problems entirely on your own?

 This page will walk you through the process of resolving your IRS tax issues, and offer advice on how to minimize your debt, deal with the issue quickly, and ensure that any company you’re working with is actually worth the cost.

 What Are Tax Resolution Services?

 Many companies now offer IRS Tax Resolution Services, but what does that actually mean?

 Tax resolution services promise to help reduce your IRS tax debt (or wipe it out entirely) by disputing your tax liabilities, reducing your tax penalties, fees or other charges, getting you a better repayment plan with a longer repayment term, lower interest rate, or some other improvement, and essentially help you dig your way out of your IRS debt.